 (Read John 5:31-47)

-The only way to receive eternal life is to see Jesus in the Bible.
 The entire Bible bears witness to Jesus Christ (John 5:39-40; Luke 24:44-47).
-The Bible is all about what God does for us.
+The Bible is all about what God has done through Christ for us.
 Jewish law requires two witnesses to establish any claim.
 Christ furnished many witnesses to validate His claims: John the Baptist (33-35), His miracles (36), the testimony of the Father (37-38), and the Scriptures (39-47).
 Jews always searched the scripture because they knew that in them they have eternal life (5:39).
 Jesus said scriptures bear witness of Him.
 Yet they refuse to believe Christ.
 They sought praise from men rather than from God.
 This is the worst sin (Pro 29:25).
-The approval that matters is whether we are in Christ or not.
+What matters is whether we are in Christ or not.
 They had great respect for Moses but they did not believe what Moses testified of Christ (Luke 24:27; Deuteronomy 18:15-18).
-The believers are liberated from the need to be approved by people because in Christ they have been approved by God.
-Do not put your hope in good works but in the finished work of Christ on the cross.
+Christians should not seek man's approval but but believe in Christ in whom they are accepted by the holy God.
+Christ's atoning sacrifice is sufficient to save us.
+We should not put our hope in our good works to save us but in the finished work of Jesus Christ.